2NTelekomunikace/node-red-flow-examples/Automatic cloud calling assigment/README.md

 * **Common Issues:**

-  * `Warn: "Unauthorized, wrong username or password."`: Ensure the username and password are correctly configured in the `change` (*setMy2NDetails*) node.
+  * **Node Warn: "Unauthorized, wrong username or password.":** Ensure the username and password are correctly configured in the `change` (*setMy2NDetails*) node.

-  * `Phone numbers are not created`: The Company ID or Site ID are not set up properly, or a device with the same name (user's name) already exists on My2N site.
+  * **Phone numbers are not created**: The Company ID or Site ID are not set up properly, or a device with the same name (user's name) already exists on My2N site.

 ### Limitations and Known issues: